 - Perform an ALU function using the ROM as lookup table.

-- Write data to register, accumulator, and optionally to RAM.
+- Write data to accumulator, a register, and optionally to RAM.

 The alternating use of both ROM and RAM allows a second processor to be added to the system.
 Both processors use dedicated pipelines to cache data between the alternate program and data address spaces.
 One processor handles serial communications and general computational tasks (CPU) while the other is dedicated to the display and audio (GPU).

 The following sequence of diagrams demonstrates the multiplexing of the CPU (shown in blue) and GPU (shown in red).
 In this example the GPU is operating in text mode and the CPU is executing the sequence described in the numbered list above.

 In the first cycle the GPU reads the ASCII code point of a character from the RAM and stores the result in the pipeline (gc).
 The CPU addresses the ROM using the Program Counter (PC) and Page Register (Pg) to fetch an instruction to the Instruction Register (I).